euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 holes.
 Note that these figures are shown with different colour scales to each other and to figures :ref:`qs20110128`, :ref:`qs20110208` and :ref:`qs20110221`.
-In Figures :ref:`ch20110201b` and :ref:`ch20110214` the solar limb (the edge of the disk of the Sun) is marked with a blck line.
+In Figures :ref:`ch20110201b` and :ref:`ch20110214` the solar limb (the edge of the disk of the Sun) is marked with a black line.
 Figure :ref:`limbtemps` shows the temperatures along the vertical line shown in Figure :ref:`ch20110214`.
 The coronal holes shown in figures :ref:`ch20110201a` and :ref:`ch20110201b` (henceforth coronal holes 1 and 2), were observed at 2011-02-01 00:00 in the